Part 1: Chapter 1

 “I actually overheard a customer at the cafe I work at talk about the open position available here.
 She mentioned her son applied but hadn’t heard anything, so I decided to apply.”

-“So you decided to cash in on anther’s failure?”
+“So you decided to cash in on another’s failure?”
+Colette stared daggers at me.

 “You applied for the position of personal assistant to Mr. Montgomery, are you aware of the requirements of the job?
 Mr. Montgomery does most of his business very late into the night, and early in the morning.
 The hours are… long.”